DarthMDev/Toontown-Empire/README.md

 11. King Ned- Server Security

 # Do not push broken code to the master branch, because it messes up the game and makes it harder for the developers to add features, and fix bugs in the game!
+Also when you revert something broken please post the crash to make coders' life easier